 - You may enroll, change, or cancel your coverage at any time.

-- Coverage is effective on the first of the month following 30 days from eligibility date or receipt of your application (absent an event).
+- As a new employee you may enroll within your first 30 days via eBenefits or with a paper application.
+Coverage is effective on the first of the month following 30 days from eligibility date.

 You are strongly encouraged to submit a